ABRG-Models/morphologica/docs/ref/visual/visual.md

 There are no issues if you want to multi-thread the rest of your program - the parts that compute the values that will be visualized with `morph::Visual`.

+## Update March 2025

+I think that it is intended to be possible to execute each OpenGL context on its own thread and that these can run in parallel by design.
+With the recent multicontext-safe approach, this should work without any issues.

 # OpenGL context, version and `OWNED_MODE`